 Exemptions from solar requirements.
 This bill would provide that homes that are being rebuilt due to a disaster will not be required to install the rooftop solar if all the condition are met, including: that the homeowner's income is below the county's average median income (AMI), the homeowner lacked code upgrade insurance coverage, the home is being built on the same location as the home that was destroyed, and the size of the new home is the same as the destroyed home.
-With regards to the AMI, the California Department of Housing and Community Development establishes the annual state income limits.
+With regards to the AMI, the HCD establishes the annual state income limits.
 The AMI for each county varies, as an example the AMI for Lassen County is \$87,900 for a four-person household and \$186,600 in Marin County.
-This bill would require the local building permit agency to account for these requirements.
-In the case of the size of the home and whether the new home is on the same land as the destroyed home, the building permit agency could easily verify this information.
-However, in the case of the income and lack of insurance coverage for code upgrades, the building permit agency would likely need to provide a self-certification document for the resident to attest to the information.
+This bill would require the local building permitting agency to account for these requirements.
+In the case of the size of the home and whether the new home is on the same land as the destroyed home, the building permitting agency could easily verify this information.
+However, in the case of the income and lack of insurance coverage for code upgrades, the building permitting agency would likely need to provide a self-certification document for the resident to attest to the information.

 Cost-effectiveness depends on many variables.
-As noted above, the costs of solar had been declining rather dramatically over the past 10 years or so.
-However, more recently, COVID supply constraints, federal tariff issues, and labor costs may have increased the costs.
-The continued decline on the price of solar installations will depend on variables including national trade tariffs policy, marketing and permitting costs, and the costs of the labor and hardware.
+While the costs of solar had been declining rather dramatically over the past 10 years or so, more recently, COVID supply constraints, federal tariff issues, and labor costs may have increased the costs for solar PV.
+The price of solar installations will depend on variables including national trade tariffs policy, marketing and permitting costs, and the costs of the labor and hardware.
 It is widely assumed that solar installations on new residential construction can be less expensive as compared to on an existing home.
-However, these savings may be more limited if installed on individual new residential construction, not afforded the economies of scales of a housing development with multiple new homes.
+However, these savings may be more limited if solar PV is installed on individual new residential construction, not afforded the economies of scales of a housing development with multiple new homes.
 Additionally, savings from solar installations may also depend on the NEM tariffs afforded by the respective utility which allow solar customers to sell excess energy to the grid, as well as any fees or charges on the systems.
 The NEM tariff rates have been declining in compensation from the original tariffs which were more generous as they were intended to help spur the solar market.

 Protecting victims.
 This bill attempts to reduce the burden on victims of disasters when they rebuild or repair their homes.
-As the author notes, there are many challenges for victims to rebuild their homes after a disaster.
-Although previous related bills provided that victims only meet one of the four conditions to forgo the solar requirement, this bill more narrowly requires all four conditions are met before the local permitting agency can allow a residential building owner to rebuild without the solar requirement.
+As the author notes, there are many challenges for victims to rebuild their homes after a disaster, including the impacts of lacking sufficient insurance coverage to replace the damaged properties.
+Similar to recent bills that were vetoed by the Governor which require all four conditions are met before the local permitting agency can allow a residential building owner to rebuild without the solar requirement.
 While the solar PV installation may provide savings to the resident in the long term, the initial costs would increase the costs to rebuild by about \$10,000 (and likely more).
 As such, it seems reasonable to provide these victims with the option to forgo these costs as they attempt to rebuild their lives, while still preserving the building owner's option to install solar PV.